mit-orcd/orcd-docs-edit/docs/transition-guide-supercloud.md

 To initiate the transfer go to [https://www.globus.org/](https://www.globus.org/), log in, and click "File Manager".

 In the left pane search for your SuperCloud Personal collection using the name you gave it during setup.
-In the right pane search for the collection where you want to transfer the data:
+In the right pane search for the [MIT ORCD Engaging Collection](https://app.globus.org/file-manager?origin_id=ec54b570-cac5-47f7-b2a1-100c2078686f) collection.

-- MIT ORCD Engaging Home Collection - For home, pool, and scratch.
-Use the symlinks under the "orcd" directory to get to your pool and scratch.
-- MIT ORCD Engaging Data Collection - For lab purchased storage spaces
-- MIT ORCD Engaging Complete Collection - Use if you cannot find your destination at the above.
-This collection starts at `/orcd/` on the Engaging filesystem.

 If you need help finding the target directory on Engaging with Globus send an email to <orcd-help@mit.edu> or stop by [office hours](https://orcd.mit.edu/news-and-events/office-hours) and we can help you.